XnLogicaL/via-lang/README.md

 - Static typing also has another massive benefit, which significant runtime performance improvements over dynamic typing, at the very cheap cost of more compile-time checks.
 In a lot of cases, via outperforms Lua by 1.5-2x, simply because the interpreter does not have to check types and trusts the compiler.

-#### Simplicity

-Much like its predecessor, via treats simplicity as a core design principle.

-- via does **not** and will **never** have things like **async**, **inheritance**, and among other things that introduce a unfavorable amount of complexity/ambigiouty to the language that either conceal too much behavior, or outright exist to conceal bad language design.

 #### Performance

 via has an **extremely fast** runtime, often outperforming reputably fast interpreted languages like Lua, without stepping into **JIT** territory.

-- It is bytecode interpreted, which means that it will always have fundemental overhead that puts it behind compiled languages.

 - It uses a C++ backend that provides an interpreter along with many standard library functions that require ABI calls.